-How many Seattle students have sufficient internet for school?
-We still don’t know for sure.
+Seattle Public Schools still doesn’t know for sure how many students have sufficient internet for school

 Responding to the gaps

 Thus far, school districts and the state government have mostly addressed connectivity issues by contracting with internet service providers such as Comcast to purchase internet access for families.
 On Thursday, OSPI launched a statewide program that’s intended to serve about 60,000 students using $8.8 million from federal CARES Act relief package.
+The agency is paying three companies — Comcast, Ziply Fiber and Presidio — to expand access to free internet plans.

 This approach has some limitations.
 Even if the district pays, the onus often falls on families to sign up for the service, which can be challenging if there is a language barrier.